 Okta’s policy engine allows your increased flexibility and granularity in setting MFA policies and integrates with a large variety of third-party MFA vendors.
 If your employee is accessing Outlook via a browser and they do so from your company headquarters, they’ve usually passed some physical security measures, such as key cards to open doors.
 Therefore, you can relax the MFA enforcement for these circumstances.
 Unlike Okta, Office 365 doesn’t give you these controls in their free version of MFA.

 Okta access policies go beyond just the enforcement of MFA.
 You can ensure that certain groups of users can only access Office 365 resources only from specific networks.
 Okta’s MFA policies can be fine-tuned on a per-application basis.
 So, you might want to enforce MFA for Office 365, but not for Zendesk.
-Some customers have long recognized the value of MFA and have already deployed a solution from another vendor.
+Some customers have long recognised the value of MFA and have already deployed a solution from another vendor.
 Okta has no preference of the MFA solution you want to use with Office 365, therefore you can integrate our cloud service with RSA SecurID, Symantec VIP, YubiKey, and other cloud MFA vendors like Duo Security.

 A Modern Cloud Identity for your Modern Cloud Applications

 In summary, Okta was built from scratch with the cloud in mind, creating the concept of identity and access management as a service.
 We focus on automating many of the IT administrator’s tasks, while simplifying end users access to Office 365.
 All of this is delivered with an architecture that doesn’t impose old, legacy technology in your data center.
 Okta customers comment that we deploy Office 365 six times faster than estimates that included the use of ADFS and Azure AD Connect.
 Not only do we care about the IT administrator and end user, but we care about the data and its security.
 We handle Office 365 authentication for companies like Adobe, Bose, Clorox, Post Foods and many more.
-We are very focused on security and have specialized teams analyzing and monitoring the security of our system on a daily basis.
+We are very focused on security and have specialised teams analysing and monitoring the security of our system on a daily basis.
 In the same way you chose Office 365 because it’s more feature rich, less hassle to run, cheaper and more secure than the on-premises equivalent, Okta is the same logical choice for identity.

 Okta is the leading independent provider of identity for the enterprise.
 The Okta Identity Cloud connects and protects employees of many of the world’s largest enterprises.
 It also securely connects enterprises to their partners, suppliers and customers.
 With over 5,000 integrations, the Okta Identity Cloud enables simple and secure access from any device.
 Thousands of customers, including Experian, 20th Century Fox, LinkedIn, Flex, News Corp, Dish Networks, and Adobe trust Okta to work faster, boost revenue and stay secure.
-Okta helps customers fulfill their missions faster by making it safe and easy to use the technologies they need to do their most significant work.
+Okta helps customers fulfil their missions faster by making it safe and easy to use the technologies they need to do their most significant work.
 For more information, visit us at www.okta.com or follow us on: www.okta.com/blog